bcbio/bcbio-nextgen/README.md

 ### Parallel execution

-The pipeline can be run in parallel in two different ways:
+The pipeline runs in parallel in two different ways:

 * multiple cores -- Analyses will run in parallel using multiple cores on a single machine.
-This requires only the `mulitprocessing` Python library, which is included by default with most Python installations.
+This requires only the `mulitprocessing` Python library, included by default with most Python installations.
 Change `num_cores` in your `post_process.yaml` file to specify the number of parallel cores to use.